GeorgeHigham/Excel-Tilt-Portfolio/README.md

 This project is based on the priciples learned and practiced in the Investment and Trading module at the University of Bath

-Tilt calculation equations by Dr Paul Cox
+Tilt calculation equations from Investment and Trading module taught by Dr Paul Cox

 Data for portfolio construction: https://www.kaggle.com/datasets/artemburenok/fundamental-stock-data